Athlete's foot

 Lifestyle and home remedies

-These tips can help you ease the symptoms of athlete's foot or avoid a recurrence:
+These tips can help you ease the symptoms of athlete's foot or lower your risk of the condition coming back:

 - Keep your feet clean and dry.
 Wash your feet twice a day and gently towel-dry between the toes.

-- Use an antifungal product.
-After washing and drying your feet, apply an antifungal product.
-The antifungal terbinafine (Lamisil AT) has been shown to be very effective.
-Another option is clotrimazole (Lotrimin AF).
-You may need to experiment to find the product and formulation — ointment, gel, cream, lotion, powder or spray — that work for you.
-Apply the product to the affected skin as directed — usually twice a day until a week after the rash clears up.
+You may need to try various products to find the one that works best for you.
+Put the product on your skin twice a day.
+Keep using the product until a week after the rash clears up.
 It might take 2 to 4 weeks to see results.
-If the condition comes back, you might need to start applying the product again.
+If the infection comes back, you may need to start treatment again.

 - Change socks regularly.
-Change your socks at least once a day — more often if your feet get really sweaty.
+Change your socks at least once a day.
+Or change them more often if your feet get very sweaty.

-- Wear light, well-ventilated footwear.
-Avoid shoes made of synthetic material, such as vinyl or rubber.
-Wear sandals when possible to let your feet air out.
+- Wear lightweight, breathable footwear.
+Avoid shoes made of artificial materials, such as vinyl or rubber.
+Try shoes made with natural materials such as leather, cotton or linen.
+When possible, wear sandals or open-toe shoes to help your feet dry out.

-- Alternate pairs of shoes.
+- Rotate pairs of shoes.
 Use different shoes from day to day.
 This gives your shoes time to dry after each use.

 - Protect your feet in public places.
 Wear waterproof sandals or shoes around public pools, showers and lockers rooms.